DanielGriffiths1182/spotify-search-helper-3rd-party-API/README.md

-Homework- Soon to be updated with nokogiri integration
+Homework- Soon to be updated with Nokogiri integration

 Using HTTParty, and accessing Spotify's API as a 3rd party this search helper enables you to find any and all relevant information about an artist or album.